|Electromagnetic Fields (EMFs)||en español|

 Electromagnetic Fields and Public Health: Intermediate Frequencies (World Health Organization)

 EMF (Electric and Magnetic Fields) (National Institute for Occupational Safety and Health)

-Extremely Low Frequency (ELF) Fields (Occupational Safety and Health Administration)
+Extremely Low Frequency (ELF) Radiation (Occupational Safety and Health Administration)

 Radiofrequency and Microwave Radiation (Occupational Safety and Health Administration)